Aum Shinrikyo Believed They Alone Would Survive The Apocalypse – So They Decided To Start It On Their Own

 JIJI PRESS/AFP/Getty ImagesIn this picture taken on July 19, 1995, Shoko Asahara is transferred from Tokyo police headquarters to Tokyo District Court for questioning.

 Somehow, Aleph and Hikari no Wa still have members today.
-Many of them are in Eastern Europe and Russia, where Aum Shinrikyo’s former followers joined the new groups.
+Many are in Eastern Europe and Russia, where Aum Shinrikyo’s former followers joined the new groups.
 Though Asahara is gone, his philosophy lives on — and the world keeps a wary eye on its disciples.

 After learning about Aum Shinrikyo, check out these five insane cults from around the world that are still active today.
 Then, read about the cult of Rajneesh, the group that carried out the largest bioterror attack in American history.